bykovme/nightnotes/readme.md

 - notes are stored as usual text or markdown files, they can be opened and edited by any other text editor, you are not limited with Night Notes, you still have free choice how to work with your information, no strings attached
 - you can automatically store your info in your favorite cloud service if you select appropriate folder (for example DropBox/Night Notes)
 - if you already have text notes in files, it is very easy to start working with night notes app
+- app is cross-platform (Mac OSX, Windows, Linux) and potentially can run everywhere where QT is ported

 ----